 Given what the story actually entails and reveals about her Queen of Blades persona, this trope is actually somewhat subverted.
 Queen!Kerrigan was essentially an emotionless, brainwashed slave of Amon's reprogramming of the zerg to make them even more hostile and vicious, and wasn't entirely responsible for her own actions.
 The entire game is about her trying to to preserve her new!old conscience against the desires of the zerg -who are fully revealed to be a simple Draco in Leather Pants situation, being The Social Darwinist as a species even out of Amon's control- and she finds it, becoming a full, sympathetic Noble Demon who is just as much a Restraining Bolt on the Horde of Alien Locusts as a ruler...though she's still a Villain Protagonist, just A Lighter Shade of Grey than before.

 Kerrigan herself makes the campaign a breeze.
-She starts with two spells, one of which is essentially Yamato Cannon with no charge time and lower energy cost, the other an AoE stun with damage, and she has an innately high energy and health regeneration rates.
-From there she moves on to doubling the health and attack rate of allies for a time, spawning overlords instantly, summoning an army of primal zerg instantly with drop pods, and healing allies nearby.
+She starts with two spells, one of which is essentially Yamato Cannon with no charge time and lower energy cost, the other an AoE stun with damage-over-time, and she has an innately high energy and health regeneration rates.
+From there she moves on to doubling the attack rate of allies and giving them +200 max HP for a time, spawning overlords instantly and causing them to give double supply, making drones hatch two from an egg, spawning six banelings at a target location, summoning an army of primal zerg instantly with drop pods, and healing allies nearby.
 If you know how to use her abilities properly and micro her carefully, Kerrigan can solo a lot of missions.
-As an added bonus, while Kerrigan is far from indestructible (in fact on the last few missions she die very easily if the player is careless if she's at a high level), she respawns for free at your main hatchery/lair/hive sixty seconds later.
+As an added bonus, while Kerrigan is far from indestructible (in fact on the last few missions she die very easily if the player is careless), she respawns for free at your main hatchery/lair/hive sixty seconds later.
+And she will do this forever.